 charlie@soundsofsaving.com

-Charlie Gross is a psychotherapist and photographer based in Brooklyn.
+Charlie is a psychotherapist and photographer based in Brooklyn.
 His photography work explores the overlap between creativity and mental health.
 In the ‘90s, Charlie was a personal photographer for Beck and based his work largely in the music world.
 His current work includes a long-term artist residency at Kings County Hospital in which he uses collaborative photography with young adult patients to tell their stories.

 Charlie treated young adult patients with substance use and psychiatric disorders at the Weill Cornell Medical Center and in private practice.
 He holds a BA in Comparative Literature from Columbia University and an MA in Clinical Psychology from the City University of New York.